sergiocarracedo/blog/content/blog/2020/js-clone/index.md

 ```

 # 'Standard' cloning
-We'll use a '_standard_' cloning by assign the source value to other constant
+We’ll use a '_standard_' cloning by assigning the source value to another constant

 ```js
 const copiedObject = sourceObject